What is the difference between Employment Equality and Equal Status?

 Please note that the Director has no power to extend time for notification of a possible complaint for more than 4 months after the date of the alleged incident.

 Are faxed or emailed complaints accepted?

-The Commission normally cannot accept a complaint without a valid signature of the individual or his/her representative.
-Consequently if a complaint is faxed a complainant should also post the original.
-Complaints are not normally accepted by email.
+Please use the e complaint form available at www.workplacerelations.ie.
 However in the event of particular difficulties please contact the Commission to see if special arrangements can be put in place.

 Is it necessary to complete a separate form for each person making a complaint, or is a single form sufficient?

-However, where a representative is acting for a large number of complainants (for example a union representing 300 persons in an equal pay case) a single form signed by the representative will be accepted, provided that the names of all the complainants are clearly indicated in part of the complaint.
+However, where a representative is acting for a large number of complainants (for example a union representing 300 persons in an equal pay case) please contact the WRC for information on how to lodge the complaints.

 Is it possible to take a complaint on more than one ground?

 Yes.
 If a person feels that he/she has been discriminated on more than one of the nine grounds he/she may indicate each of the grounds that are applicable in the particular case.
 The Adjudication Officer will consider each of them.